-This competency-based course is designed to prepare students with basic computer fundamentals using the latest software in Operating Systems, Word processing, Spreadsheets and Presentations.
+This competency-based course is designed to prepare students with basic computer fundamentals using the latest software in Operating Systems, word processing, and spreadsheets.
 Emphasis will be placed on virtual communication platforms such as Email, Zoom and other online applications.
-Additionally, this course will include soft skills. search employability skills. job and resume preparation.
+Additionally, this course will include soft skills, employability skills, job search, and resume preparation.
 The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.